-The table on page 5 and the discussion at Section 2.3 shows that the Board has a majority of independent Directors.
+The above table and the discussion at Section 2.3 shows that the Board has a majority of independent Directors.

 2.5 Independent Chairman

 The Board has concluded that the Chairman, Stephen Johns, is independent and that his other positions do not prevent him from devoting sufficient time to perform the role effectively.
 The Board does not, therefore consider it necessary to appoint a lead independent Director.